alan-lang/alan-lang/README.md

 - 👀 I’m interested in all types of software product development!
 - 🌱 I’m currently learning Swift, Kotlin, etc ...
 - 💞️ I’m looking to collaborate on ...
 ANYTHING!
-- 📫 How to reach me at alanelang@gmail.com
+- 📫 Reach me at alanelang@gmail.com

 <!---
 alan-lang/alan-lang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.